Gromov-Wasserstein Barycenters: The Analysis Problem: Computational Complexity of Algorithms and

 In our simulations, this is done using the iterative Alternating Direction Method of Multipliers (ADMM)-based first-order method, implemented via the function \texttt{cvxpy.OSQP} within the \texttt{cvxpy} optimization library in Python, which has a computational complexity of $\mathcal O{(S^3+L'S^2)}$, where $L'$ is the number of iterations.

 In practice, the number of iterations $L'$ can be much larger than $S$ (since, in this work, our experiments involve a small number $S$) thus making this unnecessarily costly.
 A heuristic to reduce this is to relax the linear problem $K\lambda=b$ s.t. $\lambda\in \Delta_{S-1}$ by only considering the equality restriction $\sum_{s\in [S]} \lambda_s=1$.
-This is done using linear solvers that cost $\mathcal O(S^3)$. \end{enumerate} This yields a total complexity of $\mathcal{O}((N^2M+NM^2)LS +M^2S^2+S^3)$ (under the entropic regularization scheme).
-Since the number of templates $S$ is typically much smaller than the number of nodes $N$, we can conclude that the computational complexity of Algorithm \ref{alg: analysis} is comparable to solving $S$ Gromov–Wasserstein optimization problems \eqref{eq: rest_gw}.
+This is done using linear solvers that cost $\mathcal O(S^3)$. \end{enumerate} This yields a total complexity of order essentially $\mathcal{O}((N^2M+NM^2)LS +M^2S^2+S^3)$.
+Since the number of templates $S$ is typically much smaller than the number of nodes $N$, we can conclude that the computational complexity of Algorithm \ref{alg: analysis} is comparable to solving $S$ Gromov-Wasserstein optimization problems \eqref{eq: rest_gw}.
 This could be further improved by parallelizing the $S$ Gromov-Wasserstein computations. \\